-On February 1, 2021, regulations set forth by the California Department of Food and Agriculture, Bureau of Cannabis Control and Department of Public Health to implement Assembly Bill 1525 were approved by the California Office of Administrative Law and put into effect.
+On February 1, 2021, regulations set forth by the California Department of Food and Agriculture, Department of Cannabis Control and Department of Public Health to implement Assembly Bill 1525 were approved by the California Office of Administrative Law and put into effect.
 The adopted regulations provide a mechanism for licensees to request that state licensing agencies provide certain information to financial institutions, and for the agencies to provide such information to improve access to banking.

 Because federal anti-money laundering statutes prohibit financial institutions from providing services to companies engaged in commercial cannabis activity, such companies often have difficulty accessing banking services.
 However, on February 14, 2014, following the issuance of the Memorandum from U.S. Deputy Attorney General James Cole to all U.S. Attorneys on August 29, 2013 (the “Cole Memo”) – which stated which particular types of violations of federal cannabis laws would be prioritized in enforcement actions by the federal government – the Financial Crimes Enforcement Network (“FinCEN”) issued guidance relating to the provision of banking services to cannabis companies, stating that the enforcement of anti-money laundering and related laws would be enforced in accordance with the priorities set forth in the Cole Memo, meaning that financial institutions providing services to licensed entities otherwise not interfering with such priorities would likely not be prosecuted.
 The FinCEN guidance also set forth extensive and complicated reporting requirements that a financial institution must comply with in relation to any of its customers that are engaged in commercial cannabis activity.
 Although the guidance clarified the government’s enforcement priorities, most financial institutions – in light of the fact that the provision of such services remains illegal, combined with the onerous reporting requirements – continue to not provide banking services to cannabis companies.